nickBes/meta-sql/README.md

 A TypeScript library ecosystem for processing SQL queries and extracting metadata, with a focus on column-level lineage tracking compatible with OpenLineage standards.

+> ⚠️ **Experimental**: These libraries are currently in active development and may undergo significant changes.
+APIs, interfaces, and functionality may change without notice in future versions.
+Use with caution in production environments.

 ## 🚀 Interactive Demo

 Try the live demo: **[https://nickbes.github.io/meta-sql/](https://nickbes.github.io/meta-sql/)**

 The demo showcases:

 - Real-time SQL query parsing and lineage extraction
 - Interactive column-level lineage visualization
 - Support for multiple SQL dialects (MySQL, PostgreSQL, BigQuery, etc.)